jxjo/PlanformCreator2/README.md

 Aerodynamic analysis of a wing requires discretization into panels.
 PC2 provides several features to support this paneling process.

-The paneled planform can be exported to Xflr5 and FLZ_vortex, or used for the integrated aerodynamic analysis described below.
+The paneled planform can be exported to Xflr5 and FLZ_vortex, or used for integrated aerodynamic analysis.

 The initial paneling step involves defining the number of x and y-panels for each section.
 With curved leading or trailing edges, this can produce significant geometric deviations between the original contour and the idealized panels, resulting in substantial inaccuracies in aerodynamic calculations.